Writing a movie review

 • Describe the Plot.

 Explain what the book under review is all about.
-Highlight some of the most important points in the book that you think the target audience would want to know.
+Highlight some of the book's most important points that you think the target audience would want to know.

 • Avoid Spoilers.

 These are primary causes of boredom among most readers of any work.
 Avoid spoilers as much as you can when writing your book review.